Summary

 └─────────┘

-Why This Is Revolutionary
+Why This Is a Significant Development

-This single capability — the ability for a model to say “call this function with these arguments” — is what turned LLMs from chatbots into agents.
+This single capability—the ability for a model to say “call this function with these arguments”—is what turned LLMs from chatbots into agents.
 Every AI agent framework, every chatbot plugin system, and every autonomous AI workflow is built on tool calling.

-How Tool Calling Works Under the Hood
+How Tool Calling Works Internally

 Step 1: Tool Definition